 - India has many homeopaths and some of the best homeopaths in the world are Indian.

 Here is another book if you’d like to learn more about homeopathy.
-It’s written by a mother who used homeopathy to cure her son of autism.
-After reading this book, I felt much more comfortable picking the right remedy.
-It was at that point that I needed to start calling my homeopathy less frequently, because I was often able to find the right remedy myself.
-This book showed me what I had been doing wrong.
+It’s written by a mother who used homeopathy to cure her son’s autism.
+After reading this book, years before I enrolled in a formal education program, I felt much more comfortable choosing the right remedy.
+It was at that point that I needed to start calling my homeopathy less frequently.
+Because I was often finding the right remedy myself.
+This book showed me exactly what I’d been doing wrong.

 Does Your Homeopath Accept Phone Calls After Hours

-One thing I’ve found invaluable is having my own remedy kit.
-The symptom picture can change so quickly.
+Symptoms can change quickly.
 Although your homeopath may be willing to mail you remedies, this can take several days.
 This isn’t a good solution if you need a remedy immediately.
 Shown here is a great beginner’s kit, containing the most commonly recommended remedies.

 Homeopathic Remedies for Chronic Illness

-If you have a chronic condition, you’ll probably want to work with a practitioner who tells you to put one pellet in water and then shake, or succuss, it before you take it.
+If you have a chronic condition, you’ll probably want to work with a practitioner who tells you to put one pellet in water and then shake, or succuss the remedy, before you take it.